 Type: Freestanding | Dimensions (WxDxH): 36 x 26.5 x 35.5 inches | Number of Burners: 6 | Oven Capacity: 5.7 cubic feet | Self Cleaning: Yes

-What We Like: 5 burners, practical continuous cast-iron grates look professional
+What We Love: 5 burners, practical continuous cast-iron grates look professional

-What We Don’t Like: Gets a bit crowded if using all 5 burners, the broiler is under the oven
+What We Don’t Love: Gets a bit crowded if using all 5 burners, the broiler is under the oven

 This oven range isn’t the cheapest one on the market but it has a lot of features that others don’t in its category.
 This includes a powerful 15,000-BTU burner that will bring your water to a boil fast.
 The range even comes with a griddle that fits snugly on the grates, which is useful for everyday cooking.